alan-turing-institute/simulate/README.md

-# webhpc
+# Science Gateway
-A web-based user interface for creating and running jobs on HPC clusters
+A user-friendly web-based interface for creating and running jobs on HPC clusters